Was Ashton Kutcher's Bollywood Character Racist?

 Ashton Kutcher has poked fun at his love life woes by appearing in a spoof dating video, and now he faces scrutiny for what people are calling a racist caricature of Indians.

-The actor, who split from Demi Moore in November, transforms into a number of outrageous and eligible bachelors looking for romance in a clip for fake dating site WorldWideLovers.com.
+The actor, who split from Demi Moore in November, transforms into a number of outrageous and eligible bachelors looking for romance in a clip for fake dating site WorldWideLovers.com - a website that redirects to Popchip's Facebook page.

 Kutcher's characters include flamboyant Karl Lagerfeld lookalike Darl, dreadlocked Brit Nigel, Bollywood producer Raj and tattooed Southerner Swordfish.